nguyen-td/perceptual-straightening/README.md

 └── /.../
 ```

-`modules/` contains the main chunk of the low-level code. `elbo.py` contains the low-level code of the hierarchical algorithm, `recovery_analysis.py` contains code for the recovery analysis, both for the direct estimation and the advanced, unbiased estimation, though it does not work as intended yet.
+`modules/` contains the main chunk of the low-level code. `elbo.py` contains the low-level code of the hierarchical algorithm.

 `simulations` contains MATLAB code to simulate perceptual trajectories. `simulation.m` is a standalone function to simulate one trajectory --- used in `generate_trajectories.m` to create a dataset of trajectories.